Professor of History, College Historian

 New Jersey, a Journey of Discovery.
 Gibbs Smith Publishers, 2004.

-Centenary College, New Jersey, Arcadia Publishers, 2012.
+Centenary University, New Jersey, Arcadia Publishers, 2012.

 “Bess Truman: The Reluctant First Lady,” chapter in The Presidential Companion: Readings on the First Ladies, published by University of South Carolina Press, 2003.